-This is a mandatory orientation for all incoming undergraduates and graduate students (not law students) registered with Disabilities Resources.
+There is a mandatory orientation on Friday morning September 18, 2015 for all incoming undergrad and grad students (excluding law) registered with Disabilities Resources.
 Parents are welcome to attend as well.

 About Disabilities Resources